sypherlev/php-chassis-framework/README.md

 Chassis is composed of several folders which broadly conform to the [PHP-PDS Skeleton](https://github.com/php-pds/skeleton).

-You've also got the /migrations folder, which the Migrate tool uses.
+You've also got the /migrations folder, which the `bin/chassis` migration tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.

 If your .env file sets `devmode=true` then an /emails folder will appear with copies of emails sent by the EmailResponse object, and no emails will actually be sent.
 Using `devmode` will also set Twig to `debug=true`.